About USC Gould

 In 1965, with the groundbreaking course Law, Language and Ethics, USC Gould became the first to incorporate an interdisciplinary curriculum into legal studies.
 The school would soon add concepts from psychology, politics, medicine, economics, history and other fields.
 This launched a new, nationwide paradigm regarding how lawyers are trained.

 USC Gould alumni are partners in the world's largest law firms, head major international companies, and serve leadership roles in government and public service organizations.
-Graduates have become governors, U.S. senators and Congressmen, and mayors of cities large and small.
+Graduates have become governors, U.S. senators and members of Congress, and mayors of cities large and small.

 The Gould Heritage

 The law school is named in honor of the Gould family.
 Judge James Gould was a noted legal scholar and one of the teachers and proprietors of Litchfield Law School, the first law school in the United States.
 His descendant Charles Winthrop Gould, a distinguished New York lawyer, bequeathed the family estate to his nephew, Col. John W. Barnes, who earned his LLB in 1927 and his LLM in 1929, both at USC.
 When Barnes died in the mid-1940s, he left the Gould estate in trust to the university.
 The full gift came in the mid-1960s, when USC Law became USC Gould School of Law.

 New lawyers take their oath after passing the nation’s most difficult bar exam